The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Bloodfest is up and No Mercy is ready:**\
 No Mercy is to be entered the same as any other window, being already at 3/3 Cartridges.

-* Utilize  Gnashing Fang and  Double Down to get to 0/3 Cartridges, then use Bloodfest to gain 3/3 cartridges again.
+* Utilize  Gnashing Fang and  Double Down to get to 0/3 Cartridges, then use Bloodfest to gain 3/3 Cartridges again.

 This allows you to refill your Cartridge gauge to place three Burst Strikes into No Mercy.

-Bloodfest will always grant 3 carts.
+Bloodfest will always grant three Cartridges.
 So using it with any carts loaded is a loss.\
-1 cart loaded + 3 carts from Bloodfest = 4 carts, **1 lost due to overcap!**
+1 cart loaded + 3 carts from Bloodfest = four Cartridges, **one lost due to overcap!**

 ## **AOE Priority**